 At CloudSigma we do support open standards and will be rolling out participation in OpenNedula, Libcloud and more that aim to create standardised ways of working between clouds.
 My opinion is that if a user wants to go this route, working through organisations and companies that create such networks is the best way to go.
 And we support them in this by participating in these programs.
 I do however think it isn’t necessarily the best way of achieving the aim of friction free movement between clouds.

 Message to the IaaS sector

-So I think lets all forget about trying to tie things up in a standard API, lets get every company innovating, iterating their product and rolling out new technologies and features as soon as they can to users.
-Lets keep things open and flexible and let people choose where they want to do their computing without relying on locking in users to unnecessary proprietary way of working.
+So I think lets all forget about trying to tie things up in a standard API.
+Lets get every company innovating, iterating their product and rolling out new technologies and features as soon as they can.
+Lets keep things open and flexible.
+And let people choose where they want to do their computing without relying on restrictions on users.